Techserv-krY/EnOcean_ESP8266_Gateway/README.md

 # EnOcean_ESP8266_Gateway
 Enocean Gateway 1to1 Telegram to TCP over WiFi, inkl OTA and Wifi Manager

+I wasn't satisfied with the gateways to buy.
+In my opinion, they misunderstood the word gateway or simply want a dependency on their products and implementations.

+In my opinion an Enocean to Wifi gateway has to fulfill one requirement.
+Pass on the telegrams 1 to 1 so that the telegrams can be disassembled and interpreted no matter where.

 You can use the Enocean Telegram anywhere.
 Establish a TCP connection on port 9999 - and for the diagnostic port 9998.